codex-0915/cat-as-a-service/README.md

 # Cat-as-a-Service (CaaS) Docker Image

-This Docker image provides a simple web service called "Cat-as-a-Service" (CaaS) powered by Ruby and Sinatra.
+This repository provides a Docker image for "Cat-as-a-Service" (CaaS), a fun web service powered by Ruby and Sinatra.
 It offers several cat-related endpoints for fun and entertainment.
+You can find the Docker image at [Docker Hub](https://hub.docker.com/r/codex0915/cat-as-a-service).

 ## Features